warmuuh/milkman/readme.md

 # Roadmap
 This is only the beginning.
 Following features are already planned:

- * javascript runner for pre/post request actions / testing of responses
+ * javascript runner for pre request actions / testing of responses
- * themes (code / milkman)
- * explore json responses using [JMesPath](http://jmespath.org/)
- * SQL plugin to craft SQL Requests against JDBC databases
  * Team synchronization plugins: synchonization via Git-repositories is planned, maybe others, obviously will be plugin-able